irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 up to and including exclusion of the offending party from IRTF activities.

 The IRTF operates and makes use of a number of mailing lists and other online discussion forums.
-The Research Group chairs act as moderators for such forums used by their research groups; the IRTF Chair moderates IRTF-wide lists and discussion forums.
+At the time of this writing, Research Group chairs act as moderators for such forums used by their research groups and the IRTF Chair moderates IRTF-wide lists and discussion forums.
+Other moderators may be appointed in future.
 Harassment or disruption due to the posting of messages that are inflammatory, abusive, or otherwise inappropriate, or the repeated posting of off-topic material, on these lists and discussion forums will not be tolerated.